workshopweekend/exploring-signals/exploring-signals.md

 2. Start with this code that turns on the LED and reads the light level.
     <%= nonfunctional.ino =%>

-3. Add Serial.println at the end of your `loop` function to see what light levels are recorded.
+3. Add a call to `Serial.println` at the end of your `loop` function to see what light levels are recorded.
+(Also add `Serial.begin(9600)` to the end of your `setup` function.)
 Observe what happens when you cover the LDR.
 Experiment and choose a level (a **threshold**) that you think looks dark enough to need a street light.

 4. Add an `if` statement to your `loop` function, so that if the light level is **below** your chosen threshold, the LED is turned on, and otherwise, the LED is turned off.
 Your code might look like this:
     <%= basic-threshold.ino =%>